 BIOS stands for Basic Input/Output System.
-This is a simple computer program that is used when a computer turns on.
-You could think of it is as the first operating system that talks directly to the hardware.
+This simple computer program is used when a computer turns on.
+It is the first operating system that talks directly to the hardware.

-Here I will talk about how to identify BIOS chip on motherboard.
-You could use this information perhaps for your knowledge or in case if you want to perform manual repair.
+Here I will talk about identifying the BIOS chip on the motherboard.
+You can use this information for your knowledge or if you want to do the manual repair.

 Essentially, BIOS is stored permanently in a chip.
-This is a fairly small chip located often near the CMOS battery socket.
+This is a reasonably small chip often located near the CMOS battery socket.

 However, the exact location can vary from motherboard to motherboard.

-So How To Identify BIOS Chip On Motherboard?
+So How to Identify BIOS Chip on the Motherboard?

 You can identify the BIOS chip on a motherboard in two ways.

 - Through Physical Inspection